twolfson/twolfson.com/articles/catching-up-to-date.md

   "title": "Catching up to date",
   "author": "Todd Wolfson",
   "date": "2012/03/16",
-  "_summary": "In this post, I would like to sum up all of the contests, scripts I have written, and everything else I meant to write about since my arrival in California&hellip;"
+  "_summary": "A summary of all the contests, scripts I have written, and everything else I meant to write about since my arrival in California."
 }

 In this post, I would like to sum up all of the contests, scripts I have written, and everything else I meant to write about since my arrival in California (mid-May 2011).
 So, without further ado here they are: